run-x/opta-docs/content/en/docs/Getting started/_index.md

 meta:
   name: myapp
   envs:
-    # The environment to deploy to
+    # The list environments where this app will be deployed.
+    # Relative path to the file from the directory where `opta apply` is called.
     - parent: "staging/opta.yml"
 modules:
   app: